 False breakouts are a gift!
-Yes, there is often a losing trade associated with a false breakout, but it’s not just you.
+Yes, there’s often a losing trade associated with a false breakout, but it’s not just you.
 Lots of people are losing on that false breakout!
 That’s the false breakout’s power.
-When a false breakout occurs, a portion of traders are trapped in losing positions.
-They need to exit, helping to fuel the price in the opposite direction.
+When a false breakout occurs, some traders are trapped in losing positions.
+They need to exit, helping to fuel the price move in the opposite direction.
 Those without positions (or positions opposite to the breakout) just saw the price try to move one direction and fail.
 Their conviction and position size is likely to increase in the failed breakout direction.
 So a failed rally results in hard selling, for example, after the price tries and fails to break higher.

 Many traders are so focused on one trade, and trying to make money on that one idea, that they miss the power of getting into a trade in the opposite direction when an idea doesn’t work out.